Trails near North East Los Angeles

 North East LA hiking, most hikes within a 10-20 minute drive from Eagle Rock

-The go to destination for out of towners for view of the Hollywood sign, Griffith Park is beautiful but gets crowded.
-If you start your hikes earlier or on the northern part of the park, you’re less likely to encounter the crowds.
+The go to destination for out of towners for views of the Observatory and famed Hollywood sign, Griffith Park has it all, but gets crowded quickly.
+If you start your hikes earlier or on the northern part of the park, you’ll run into smaller crowds.
+Peaks top off at just under 2k feet.

 6.0mi, 1.2k ft elevation gain | FIRETRAIL - RUNNING - LIMITED SHADE - VIEWS - CROWDED